We must be doing something right in the writing workshops, judging from the success of a couple of alumni.

 Interpret the theme as loosely as you like.
 Think metal, medal, star, bar, paint, saint, way, lamé, crown, gown, dawn, morn, sands, bands years, tears.
 You get the picture.
 No host of golden daffodils, please since that’s been done.

-Send your work to GAW by the end of October 2025, please.
+Entry date has now closed.
 Further calls will be sent as we go along.

 Not a GAW member?
 How about joining?